ankushlohiya001/chess_game_engine/README.md

 ### Pawn

-- starting may be 1,2 forward,
+- starting 1,(2 optional) forward,
-- after then fix 1 forward
+- after that always 1 forward
-- if there's someone on top left/right can move,
+- if there's opponent's character on top-left / top-right can move,

 |     | A   | B   | C   | D    | E   | F    | G   | H   |
 | --- | --- | --- | --- | ---- | --- | ---- | --- | --- |